learn-co-curriculum/cssi-3.2-js-on-the-web/Readme.md

 level: 2
 languages: javascript
 ---
-# Javascript on the Web
+# JavaScript on the Web
 After this lesson, you'll be able to understand:
 + The browser represents html pages with the document object model (DOM)
-+ We can use javascript and jQuery to select and modify elements
++ We can use JavaScript and jQuery to select and modify elements

-So far, we have used javascript to do some math and work with some data.
-Today, we get to use javascript on its home turf - manipulating HTML elements in the browser.
+So far, we have used JavaScript to do some math and work with some data.
+Today, we get to use JavaScript on its home turf - manipulating HTML elements in the browser.

-Let’s start with a little example, to give you a taste of the power of javascript before getting into the nitty-gritty of the DOM.
+Let’s start with a little example, to give you a taste of the power of JavaScript before getting into the nitty-gritty of the DOM.

 1. Go to https://twitter.com/taylorswift13
 2. Open the console using <kbd>Command</kbd>+<kbd>Option</kbd>+<kbd>j</kbd>